River Mill Elementary

 At River Mill our focused initiatives are:

-- Standards Based Learning and Grading-We are focused on the learning our students do to master our essential learning standards.
+Standards Based Learning and Reporting-We are focused on the learning our students do to master our essential learning standards.

-Five years ago when we re-opened River Mill our student population was at 280 students.
-Today we have 439 students and have added a Pre-K program to support early learning.
+In 2015, we re-opened River Mill our student population was 280 students.
+Today we have 475 students and have added a Pre-K program to support early learning.
 As we have grown in numbers so have our State test scores.
 We have hit the high mark in growth, and have improved our overall math and reading scores over the past 4 years in the Smarter Balanced State Assessment.
 We earned the Beacon School Award of 2018-19 for our work in Imagine Learning with our students who are emerging bilinguals.

 In every classroom, every morning starts with a morning meeting.
 This is a time to build relationships, create a classroom community, and help students feel valued and important.
 Every classroom has a calming corner, where students can come and go when they need a break or are feeling overwhelmed.
 This is in an effort to get students regulated and ready to learn.